theVolary/feather/README.md

     - $: `cd ..`
   - Setup
     - $: `bin/setup.sh` This will create the FEATHER_HOME environment variable in your user's `~/.profile` file.
 It will also add feather's bin dir to your path.
+    - open .bashrc and ensure the PATH var in Feather Vars section looks like "export PATH=$FEATHER_HOME/bin:$PATH"
   - Symlink Requirements (this section is also subject to change)
     - 5/5/2011: as of today, the symlinks are no longer required.
     - in order to break out of Connect.static's security model, we currently have a symlink requirement for each app (/blog and /test are examples of apps)